The generous contributions received from the New Zealand public supported many great programmes in Christchurch following the 2011 earthquake.

-This is a transitional project aimed at providing young parents with housing, training, education, advocacy and support.
+This was a transitional project aimed at providing young parents with housing, training, education, advocacy and support.
 This project takes key learnings from a previous three year project Caritas funded with SJOG Waipuna called Better Housing Better Health (BHBH) that concluded in 2015.

 Community and Neighbours (CAN) (The Hope Centre)